 Potential pros and cons of dropshipping

 In ecommerce, as in life, there are advantages and disadvantages to any fulfillment approach.
 Whether the gains are worth the pain largely depends on your goals and business situation.
-Here are potential pros and cons to consider when weighing whether dropshipping is right for your ecommerce business.
+Here are potential pros and cons to consider when weighing whether dropshipping is right for your business.

 Possible benefits of dropshipping include:

 - Overhead costs: Since you don’t store or ship the products, dropshipping has the potential to lower overhead costs, such as maintaining a storage facility or sending products to customers.